mgrider/SKHexGrid/README.md

   * added various help text blocks at the bottom of some sections (could use more)
   * more consistency of capitalization throughout
 * fixed one of the geeklist links on the About screen
-* commented out the "Custom" grid type (until I get around to implementing custom cell array)
+* commented out the "Custom" grid type (until I get around to implementing custom cells as an array)

 ### v0.4.2